socketry/falcon/README.md

 #### Thread Safety (Rails < 5.x)

-With older versons of Rails, the `Rack::Lock` middleware is inserted into your app unless you add `config.threadsafe!`.
-This will cause both poor performance and dead-locks as Falcon serves multiple requests from the same thread.
+With older versons of Rails, the `Rack::Lock` middleware is inserted into your app unless you explicitly add `config.threadsafe!`. `Rack::Lock` will cause both poor performance and deadlocks due to the highly concurrent nature of `falcon`.
 Therefore, please ensure you specify `config.threadsafe!` in your `config/application.rb`:

 ```ruby
 module MySite